-

 Content marketing foundations

-Performance marketing is all well and good, but it’s not the whole picture – see it rather as the tip of the iceberg.
-The job of a performance marketer is helped a lot by a strong brand that’s unique and identified by the target audience.
-Strong content marketing truly connects with the audience, talking to their pains and desires.
+Performance marketing is all well and good, but it’s not the whole picture – think of it more as the tip of the iceberg.
+A strong, unique brand helps a performance marketer a lot, as it’s recognized by the target audience.
+Strong content marketing truly connects with the audience by addressing their pain points and desires.

 Content and brand marketing are focused on demand generation.
 They help your business to grow by increasing the amount of demand for the problem you solve.
-There are a lot of people that have a problem and they don't know they have it.
+There are many people who have a problem and don't know they do.
 Content is talking about those pain points and helping them realize they exist and that it could be better.

 Performance marketing is all about demand capture.
 Once people understand they have a problem that needs to be solved, performance is putting your brand in front of them so they choose your product to solve it.